 Hope this guide helps you launch a successful ad on your site!

-19 Examples of Exit Intent Popup Offers That Work
+19 Exit Intent Popup Examples That Work

 When you’re deciding on an exit intent offer, it’s important to get into a visitor’s head.
 Think about why they came to a page, how they arrived there, and what they’re expecting.
 Once you’re in that mindset, then you can identify the best offer to give to them that helps them convert, and helps prevent a bounce from your site.